-No, you cannot use roasted or salted almonds since it will completely change the taste and texture of the milk.
+No, you cannot use roasted or salted almonds since they will completely change the taste and texture of the milk.
 Roasted almonds will create dry, bitter milk that is not as creamy.
 Having almonds that are salted will make your milk far too salty.
 The same goes for if you used sugared nuts.
 The milk will turn out sweet.

 Generally, milk is an excellent source of vitamins and minerals.
 This milk from the Almonds provides the same nutrition as regular milk, but it does not contain lactose or cholesterol.
 This makes it a very healthy alternative.